Read This First

 Prompt 2: Are there any significant disagreement on any issues within the scope of these two fields?

-The central claim is this: There are several significant areas of disagreement between philosophy of mind and psychology, as well as within each field itself.
+In plain terms: There are several significant areas of disagreement between philosophy of mind and psychology, as well as within each field itself.

-Philosophy of Mind : There is a broad range of philosophical theories about consciousness, including materialist, dualist, and panpsychist perspectives.
+Philosophy of Mind: There is a broad range of philosophical theories about consciousness, including materialist, dualist, and panpsychist perspectives.
 Disagreements center on whether consciousness can be fully explained by physical processes in the brain or whether it necessitates invoking non-physical entities or properties.
-Psychology : In psychology, the empirical approach to studying consciousness often leads to debates over whether subjective experiences (qualia) can be fully understood through objective measures and whether consciousness is an emergent property of neural processes or has a different basis.
+Psychology: In psychology, the empirical approach to studying consciousness often leads to debates over whether subjective experiences (qualia) can be fully understood through objective measures and whether consciousness is an emergent property of neural processes or has a different basis.

 There is a broad range of philosophical theories about consciousness, including materialist, dualist, and panpsychist perspectives.
 Disagreements center on whether consciousness can be fully explained by physical processes in the brain or whether it necessitates invoking non-physical entities or properties.